Window dressing and one man company, what is that about? That is about dressing up your annual result.

 Window dressing and one man company

 That is actually about making it more attractive than it actually is.
 This is a manner of running the books large Dutch company apply already for many years.
 Sometimes a big company has a very negative result and exactly in that year more losses are taken.
 Losses they could have taken in later years they take now.
 That makes the year with the bad result look worse, so following years can look better.
-Or the other way around, a company has a very good year, and to make that year even better, certain costs are delayed to just over the year end date.
+Or the other way around.
+A company has a very good year.
+To make that year even better, certain costs are delayed to just over the year end date.

 The one moment the one man company has to show its balance and profit and loss, is December 31 of any given year.
 If you go to the bank, the bank wants to see the balance and profit and loss over the past two or three years.
 To my surprise often the entrepreneur is being held responsible for the equity that is in the company, being so low or even negative.
 Why to my surprise, well the equity in a so called one man company does not exist, it is a transparent company, so the equity shown is only to get the balance into balance, but is heavily influenced by money already taken out.
 That take out is not part of the result.